softwareconstruction240/softwareconstruction/chess/4-database/getting-started.md

 ## Connect Database class to MySQL

-Go to the Database class in your project’s `src/starter/dataAccess` folder and edit the `MYSQL_URL`, `DB_USERNAME`, and `DP_PASSWORD` fields to match the configuration of your MySQL server.
+Go to the Database class in your project’s `src/starter/dataAccess` folder and edit the `MYSQL_URL`, `DB_USERNAME`, and `DB_PASSWORD` fields to match the configuration of your MySQL server.
 This will allow you to use the Database class methods to manage a connection to your MySQL database.

 ## Dependencies